Fentanyl – Not Just an Opioid Problem – Warns Caron Treatment Centers

 Leading Treatment Provider Encourages Communities, Families to Educate Themselves about the Dangers of Adulterated Drugs

-Last month, the CDC’s National Center for Health Statistics reported an estimated 100,306 drug overdose deaths in the United States during 12-month period ending in April 2021, an increase of 28.5% from the 78,056 deaths during the same period the year before, largely attributed to fentanyl.
+The CDC’s National Center for Health Statistics reported an estimated 100,306 drug overdose deaths in the United States during 12-month period ending in April 2021, an increase of 28.5% from the 78,056 deaths during the same period the year before, largely attributed to fentanyl.

 According to the National Institute for Drug Abuse (NIDA), fentanyl is similar to morphine but is 50 to 100 times more potent.
 When people overdose on fentanyl, their breathing can slow or stop.
 This can decrease the amount of oxygen that reaches the brain, a condition called hypoxia.
 Hypoxia can lead to a coma and permanent brain damage, and even death.